Fighting the Nemadji Trail Energy Center Gas Plant

 The Fight Isn’t Over

-The utilities still need a number of environmental permits–such as to pump water and fill wetlands from the Department of Natural Resources to construct this plant.
-Without these permits, the project could become dead in the water.
+The utilities still need a number of environmental permits and approvals–such as wetland fill permits and a federal loan from the USDA.
+Without these, the project could become dead in the water.

 Nemadji News